hkniberg/ainutshell/4-extra/460-prompt-engineering-techniques.md

 OK let's dive into some specific prompt engineering techniques.
 I'm going to assume you've already read the [Prompt Engineering chapter](../1-main/140-prompt-engineering.md) and want more details.

-I could write a whole book about prompt engineering techniques, but here I've just selected the most important techniques, things that I think will stay important even as the models improve and don't need as much babysitting.
+I could probably write another whole book about prompt engineering techniques, but here I've just selected the most important techniques, things that I think will stay important even as the models improve and don't need as much babysitting.

 ## Technique: Iterating